futurisiko/chatGPT_Terminal_Client/README.md

      Very creative but inconsistent answers.
      Above 1.5 very inconsistent.

--m or --max-tokens <NUMBER>: the maximum number of tokens to generate in completion.
+-mt or --max-tokens <NUMBER>: the maximum number of tokens to generate in completion.

      If not specified default value is 4000.
-     1000 tokens =~ 750 words.
      Your prompt + max_tokens can't exceed the context lenght of the model.
-     Normal models have a context lenght of 2048.
-New ones accept up to 4096.

 -h or --help: print this help.